somebody-45729/KHDocSys.github.io/index.md

 # Note I put commands

-1. Download Arch from a preferred medium (I did through USB) # Other mediums are avilable through https://wiki.archlinux.org/title/Installation_guide
+1. Download Arch from a preferred medium (I did through USB) # Other mediums are avilable through: https://wiki.archlinux.org/title/Installation_guide

 2. Make sure, when using VMWare Workstation to access the directory to boot it into UEFI mode by inserting code firmware = "efi" into line 2 of .vmx file